 - Install VS Code C# Extension

 So here's my humble plea: instead of outlining 15 steps in a Github README for configuring your project to run, put your entire development environment in Github.
 That means checking in that ".devcontainers" folder.
-If a developer using your project doesn't have VS Code or the Remote Containers extension, nothing happens.
+If a developer using your project doesn't have VS Code or the Dev Containers extension, nothing happens.
 You can't lose.

 I'm excited because I feel like the days of configuration hell are nearing an end.
 And besides, think of all the people we'll save from dogmatic articles about ternary statements.